Born: Detroit, MI. He has also lived in Zaire, Africa, the U.S. Virgin Islands, Virginia, and Brooklyn, NY.

 Occupation: Public elementary school art teacher by day; author/illustrator by evenings, weekends and glorious summer.

 Previous occupations: newspaper carrier, house painter, photographer and library tech.

-Number of years in school: 1 year Kindergarten + 12 grades + 4 years art school + 1 year teacher school + 21 years teaching = 39.
+Number of years in school: 1 year Kindergarten + 12 grades + 4 years art school + 1 year teacher school + 23 years teaching so far = 41.
 (All the more amazing, because he’s only 29 years old!)

 Number of students taught: 28 average per class x 25+ classes per week x 40 school weeks a year x 23 years = a broken calculator!
 Definitely too many enthusiastic young artists to count!